 We are exposed to risks associated with fluctuations in commodity prices.
 The extent of our commodity price risk is related largely to the effectiveness and scope of our derivative activities.
-For example, the derivative instruments we utilize are based on posted market prices, which may differ significantly from the actual natural gas, NGL and condensate prices that we realize in our operations.
+For example, the derivative instruments we utilize are based on posted market prices, which may differ significantly from the actual natural gas, NGL and condensate prices that we relate in our operations.
 To mitigate our cash flow exposure to fluctuations in the price of NGLs, we have primarily entered into derivative financial instruments relating to the future price of crude oil.
-If the price relationship between NGLs and condensate from our commodity price risk may increase.
+If the price relationship between NGLs and crude oil changes, our commodity price risk may increase.
 Furthermore, we have entered into derivative transactions related to only a portion of the volume of our expected natural gas supply and production of NGLs and condensate from our processing plants; as a result, we will continue to have direct commodity price risk to the open portion.
 Our actual future production may be significantly higher or lower than we estimate at the time we entered into the derivative transactions for that period.
 If the actual amount is higher than we estimate, we will have greater commodity price risk than we intended.
-If the actual amount is lower than the amount that is subject to our derivative financial instruments, we might be forced to satisfy all or a portion of our derivative transactions without the benefit of the cash flow from our sale of the underlying physical commodity, reducing our liquidity.
+If the actual amount is lower than the amount that is subject to our derivative transactions our liquidity.